iksaglam/Zonguldak/Files/Pop_Gen.md

 ## Population genetic differentiation
 Here we are going to estimate allele frequency differentiation between populations using the Fst metrics.
-We can achieve this in ANGSD without relying on genotype calls and by directly working with the sample allele frequencies likelihoods we calculated before (i.e. saf files).
+We can achieve this in ANGSD without relying on genotype calls  by directly working with the sample allele frequencies likelihoods we calculated before (i.e. `saf` files).
 However to estimate Fst values between populations we also need to estimate the joint SFS between any two populations (2D-SFS) which will serve as prior information for estimating Fst values.
 As an example we will calculate the Fst between the CAM and CAY populations.

 First we need to estimate the 2D-SFS between these two populations.
 This can be achieved by using the `realSFS` program.
 An important issue when doing this is to be sure that we are comparing the exact same sites between populations.
 Luckily ANGSD does this automatically and considers only a set of overlapping sites.
 ```Bash
 realSFS results_sfs/CAM.saf.idx results_sfs/CAY.saf.idx > results_sfs/CAM.CAY.2dsfs
 ```

-Next we can use saf files of both populations together with the 2D-SFS to calculate joint allele frequency probabilities at each site.
+Next we can use `saf` files of both populations together with the `2D-SFS` to calculate joint allele frequency probabilities at each site.
 ```Bash
 mkdir results_fst
 realSFS fst index results_sfs/CAM.saf.idx results_sfs/CAY.saf.idx -sfs results_sfs/CAM.CAY.2dsfs -fstout results_fst/CAM.CAY